 I compose a lot of library and advert music.
 For the last three years I’ve been doing a lot of it.
-My housemate Sarah (DeCourcy – Musical Director) got me into it and has been helping me so much.
+My housemate Sarah (DeCourcy) got me into it and has been helping me so much.
 She said to me, “you know, you’re making music in your bedroom and you’re not making any money from it.”
-I thought, “fair point!”
+I thought, ‘fair point!’
 Every quarter its nice to get that PRS cheque.
-It’s really good for when I’m not touring… since touring can be so sporadic, writing is the regular thing.
+It’s really good when I’m not touring.
+Since touring can be so sporadic, writing is the regular thing.
 It’s not always instant money, especially to begin with, but it’s a good investment of my time.

 V: Where did you learn your production chops?

-V: Yeah, I guess job one is getting the programming and live recording right, because well, you cant polish a turd!
-You can’t mix it to make it sound good if it wasn’t in the first place.
+V: Yeah, you could argue the important thing is getting the programming and live recording right, because well, you cant polish a turd!
 Do you use Logic?

 S: Yeah, and a little bit of outboard gear.
 I use a Fat Man compressor.
 I would love to get some Neve preamps, but it’s two grand for a little piece of gear… it’s a lot!
 Honestly, I don’t really have anything fancy, I’ve got one mic – an SE G3500, and I’ve got my bass and guitars.
 The rest is all in the box.
 I learnt how to use synthesisers properly, what they actually do rather than using presets and just hoping for the best.
 Producing library music really changed the game for me.
 I just talk to lots of other people who give me tips.
 The musical director with the Pet Shop Boys is a producer too.
 I always call him up to ask questions.
 I would also love to release my own music, and make my own animation movies to accompany it.
 I guess it would be like Gorillaz; I don’t want to be the face of it.
 I’m still searching for my sound and who I am musically.
 I’m not sure which direction I will go, but its part of the process.
 I’m not going to release anything until I know what I am.